N-Nithishkumar/Smart-Baby-Monitoring-System---IoT/README.md

   2. When baby cries or any movements around baby happens , msg will be recieved to the respective owner.

-  3. Even when baby blinks his/her eyes , the notification alert is recieved
+  3. Even when baby blinks his/her eyes , the notification alert is recieved.